 The Computer Science Department strongly encourages students to complete an internship.
 Internships help students to explore career areas in depth before graduation.
 This adds experience and greatly enhances the job search in the graduation year.
 Interns can enjoy both applying classroom lessons in the field and using new experiences to solve real world problems.

 The Computer Science department exercises as much flexibility as possible in helping students achieve an internship.
-The department and Career Services both list available internships during the school year and summer.
+The department and the Center for SUCCESS both list available internships during the school year and summer.
 They are both willing to help the student prepare well for application to available opportunities and help the student find additional opportunities if listed internships are unavailable.

 Internships may be paid or unpaid depending on the position and employer and student needs.
 Internships may be for credit or for experience or both.
 Internships may be used for academic credit in the Computer Science programs as electives.
 The student needs to review the program evaluation, and in consultation with the advisor, determine if credit will be beneficial to graduation.